‘This Is Us’ Spoilers: Did Mandy Moore Reveal A Tragic Ending?

-When it comes to the hit NBC show, This is Us, fans are always thirsty for as many spoilers as they can get.
-But it looks like one of the cast members of the show may have — however inadvertently — revealed the plot for the upcoming season finale!
+When it comes to the hit NBC show This Is Us, fans are always thirsty for as many spoilers as they can get.
+But it looks like one of the cast members of the show may have, however inadvertently, revealed the plot for the upcoming season finale!

+Warning: This article contains spoilers.
+Please do not read this post if you don’t wish to read This Is Us spoilers.

 #ThisIsUs viewership continues to rise week to week.
 Series now network TV's biggest hit since #Empire exploded on the scene two years ago. pic.twitter.com/fOmxLbRhZY